CubiCasa/cubicasa-android-sdk-example-project/README.md

 <drawable name="cc_recording">@drawable/recording_new</drawable>
 ```

-#### About warnings which use the ARCore's `Pose`

-The following warnings use the ARCore's `Pose` (excluding fast movement warning which uses the
-gyroscope sensor) to detect bad scanning styles.
-These warnings have different priority levels.
+## About warning priorities

+During a scan, CubiCapture shows a warning to the user if it detects
+bad scanning styles or any issues with the tracking.
+All the warnings are divided into priority level groups.
 Higher priority warnings will override and hide any lower priority warning in order to
-only display the higher priority warning.
+only show the higher priority warning.
 As an exception, ceiling warning will override horizontal
 warning, although they have the same priority level.
 Priority level `1` is the highest priority, `2` is the second highest priority and so on.

 Priority level | Warnings
 ---------------|---------
+1 | Not tracking*
-1 | Rotate device
+2 | Rotate device
-2 | Sideways walking, Fast movement
+3 | Sideways walking, Fast movement, Too close
-3 | Ceiling scanning, Floor scanning, Horizontal scanning
+4 | Ceiling scanning, Floor scanning, Horizontal scanning

-**Note!** If ARCore's `TrackingState` is anything other than `TRACKING` all these warnings will be
+*Not tracking: ARCore's `TrackingState` is **not** `TRACKING`,
-hidden because the ARCore Pose should not be considered useful.
+and the position of the device can not be determined.
-In this case, we also want to prioritize the tracking status error messages displayed in
+In this case, CubiCapture shows a tracking status error message (e.g. `cc_insufficient_features_text`)
-`statusText: TextView` so that we can get the device tracking again as quickly as possible.
+in `statusText: TextView` so that we can get the device tracking again as quickly as possible.

 ## Automatic and manual zipping